 Water is supplied via Las Tablas Creek, which crosses the property, a pond and one well.
 The topography is marked with both steep and rolling hills, countless trees and rock outcroppings.
 The Alma Ranch is comprised of four certificated parcels, which could be sold individually for development into ranchettes.
-The Alma Ranch is currently utilized for cattle grazing, running 25 head, and is ideal for recreational uses.
+The Alma Ranch has historically been utilized for cattle grazing and is ideal for recreational uses.

 The Alma Ranch entrance is situated on Chimney Rock Road in Paso Robles—half way between San Francisco and Los Angeles and approximately 20 miles west of Highway 101.
 Positioned in San Luis Obispo County, Paso Robles is the heart of Central Coast Wine Country.
 There are at least 15 wineries located within a 10-mile radius of The Alma Ranch.